wangzhou/uadk/docs/wd_design.md

 invokes the polling for multiple times.
 Otherwise, it may miss the event of hardware accelerator completion.

-*tag_id* in *struct algo_comp_tag* is used to mark the sequence for asychronous mode.
-Then user application could merge all these data pieces into a complete buffer.

 Vendor driver could merge and copy all these pieces into output buffer that provided by application.

 ## Libwd Helper Functions

-Hardware accelerator communicates with CPU by MMIO and channels.
+Hardware accelerator communicates with CPU by MMIO and contexts.
 Libwd helper functions provide the interface that vendor driver could access memory from WarpDrive.

-### Channel
+### Context

-Channel is a dual directional hardware communication resource between hardware accelerator and CPU.
-When vendor driver wants to access resources of a accelerator, a channel is the requisite resource.
+Context is a dual directional hardware communication resource between hardware accelerator and CPU.
+When vendor driver wants to access resources of a accelerator, a context is the requisite resource.

 ```
-    struct wd_chan {
+    struct wd_ctx {
         int  fd;
         char node_path[];
-        void *ctx;    // point to context in algorithm library
+        void *sess;    // point to session in algorithm library
         void *priv;   // point to vendor specific structure
     };
 ```